2 killed at Central Michigan University, gunman 'armed and dangerous' still at large

 Central Michigan has about 23,000 students.
 The campus is in Mount Pleasant, about 70 miles north of Lansing.

-Fox News' Kathleen Joyce constributed to this report.
+Fox News' Kathleen Joyce and Shira Bush and the Associated Press contributed to this report.